tlg-3xs/pass-dict-gen/README.md

   -q, --quiet           Suppresses informative output.
   -v, --verbose         Adds more informative output.
 ```
-This is a project for improve my own python knowledge, and is meant for auditing own passwords strength.
-I'm not responsible for improper use.
+Disclaimer: This project is designed for the purpose of enhancing my personal understanding of Python and is intended to be used for auditing the strength of one's own passwords.
+It is not designed or intended to be used for any illegal activities, including unauthorized access to systems or data.
+The creator of this project does not condone such misuse and will not be held responsible for any damages or legal consequences resulting from such activities.
+Users are advised to use this tool responsibly and in compliance with all applicable laws and regulations.